-Back in February when we were in our 3rd lockdowns, my team and I regrouped to think about our next steps.
+Back in February when we were on our 3rd lockdown, my team and I regrouped to think about our next steps.
 As we are in a fortunate position to meet with dozens of leading DS teams every week to brainstorm and discuss their challenges with scaling ML, we realized there was a need to give a structure to these voices and to create a repository of best practices and “stories from the field.”

-At superwise we see ourselves as a team of engineers and data scientists who bear the scars of putting ML models in the real world, and learning from our mistakes.
+At Superwise we see ourselves as a team of engineers and data scientists who bear the scars of putting ML models in the real world and learning from our mistakes.
 These scars have led us to create a solution that automates the assurance of ML models to help others scale their use of AI in a way that is safer and easier.
-The ML talks initiative is only a continuation of those efforts, and while the data science and MLOps community is a very vocal one with a wealth of information out there in the shape of blogs, Gits, and slack channels, there is still a real need to consolidate the experience from the trenches, the real stories of the women and men, who have been awake at 3 AM on a Saturday to understand what really is happening with their models.
+The ML talks initiative is only a continuation of those efforts, and while the data science and MLOps community is a very vocal one with a wealth of information out there in the shape of blogs, Gits, and Slack channels, there is still a real need to consolidate the experience from the trenches, the real stories of the women and men, who have been awake at 3 AM on a Saturday to understand what really is happening with their models.

 So far we have interviewed 5 (and counting!) rockstars in the ML world, and have learned something new from every conversation.